genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 errorStrategy = BestEffort(setProcessOnError = false)
 ```

-Currently, there are two types of error strategies available:
+The error strategies available are described below.

 ### Best Effort

-The Best Effort strategy will process all rows and log any errors that occur.
+The Best Effort strategy processes all rows and logs any errors that occur.

 ```kotlin
 errorStrategy = BestEffort()